TF$

 Important Disclaimers

-TFS Financial Health Grades represent our editorial assessment based on publicly available data and our proprietary methodology.
-They are not official government ratings, financial advice, or a recommendation for or against any institution.
+TFS Financial Health Grades are statements of opinion — our editorial assessment based on publicly available government data and our proprietary methodology.
+Because grading involves judgment about which factors matter and how to weigh them, reasonable analysts reviewing the same data may disagree and reach different conclusions.
+The Grades are not statements of fact, official government or regulatory ratings, credit ratings, financial or investment advice, or a recommendation for or against any institution.
+They should not be relied upon as the basis for any financial decision; always verify information directly with the institution and the FDIC or NCUA, and consult a licensed professional.
 Our methodology is version 1 and will be refined over time as we incorporate additional data sources and feedback.